 Persons with complaints of sexual misconduct and/or sexual assault allegedly committed by students, whether occurring on or off campus, should report such complaints to the Office of the Dean of Student Life.
 If the complainant wishes to proceed with formal charges through the SMU Judiciary, an investigation is conducted, and the case may be referred to the SMU Serious Offense Judicial Board.
-See University Judicial Code Section V.B.
-"Rights of the Complainant Alleging Sexual Misconduct and/or Sexual Assault" in this Student Handbook for details.
+See University Judicial Code Section IV.(P.) "Rights of the Complainant" in this Student Handbook for details.